Learning Evolution via Optimization Knowledge Adaptation: Experiments

-The baseline encompasses four types of methods: no knowledge transfer (N), what to transfer, how to transfer, and when to transfer.
-The latter three categories specifically address how the knowledge carried by solutions from source tasks is transferred to the target task.
-Detailed implementations of these methods are provided in \cite{13}.
+The baselines include both classical and advanced ESTO methods \cite{21}, encompassing various dimensions of knowledge transfer: non-transfer strategies, what to transfer, how to transfer, and when to transfer.
+Detailed implementations of these methods are provided in \cite{21}.

 \begin{itemize} \item \textbf{No knowledge transfer (N)} involves using evolutionary optimizers without incorporating any prior knowledge.

 \item \textbf{What to transfer} focuses on identifying solutions with the highest estimated transferability for target tasks.
 Evaluation metrics include: \begin{itemize} \item Hamming distance (H) \item Euclidean distance (M1) \item Wasserstein distance (WD) \item Ordinal correlation (OC) \item Relaxed ordinal correlation (ROC) \item Kullback-Leibler divergence (KLD) \end{itemize}